spencermutch/spencermutch.github.io/projects/project1.md

 The image below contains the 10 original concept sketches that I came up with.
 ![Concept Sketeches](/assets/images/conceptsketches-1.png)

 This image shows one of the refined sketches I worked on for a potential iteration of our project.
 This idea used auto battler mechanics and had cards you could earn and use in game.
 ![Refined Sketeches 1](/assets/images/RefinedDrawings-1.png)

-This image shows a refined sketch that we worked on to create our final project.
+This image shows a refined sketch made by one of my teammates that we worked on to create our final project.
 ![Refined Sketeches 2](/assets/images/A1_Refined_sketches_240920_200823.jpg)

 Video
-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=zv2M-zAE97Y" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zv2M-zAE97Y" frameborder="0" allowfullscreen></iframe>